Blogs About Content Marketing 17 min read

 2. Marketing Funnel

-This is one of the most used digital marketing strategy frameworks, showing the journey customers take when engaging with your brand, starting with finding out your products and services to buying from you.
+This is one of the most used digital strategy frameworks, showing the journey customers take when engaging with your brand, starting with finding out your products and services to buying from you.
 The marketing funnel has four levels:

 - Awareness.
 This is when a potential customer sees your social media post or banner ad or hears about your brand from an influencer or a friend.